kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/17_chapter_XVI.md

 Schlagintweit made a vain search for a native name both in Baltistan and Turkestan, and afterwards proposed the name of Depsang, because they had had so splendid a view of the mountain from the plateau of that name near the Karakoram pass.
-K^2 ^is actually indicated by this name in various atlases, chiefly German ones.
+K^2^ is actually indicated by this name in various atlases, chiefly German ones.
 It has not, however, so far as I know, any official sanction.
 It is strange that others among the many visitors to the Karakoram pass, either before or after the Schlagintweits, do not mention having seen K^2^ from there or the